Redotex Review: Are the Mexican Diet Pills Dangerous?

 Is Redotex Effective for Weight Loss?

-Over 3,000 patients were included in the study, and Redotex was found to cause significant weight loss.
-On average, patients lost 19.84 pounds over the course of the trial and 14.3% of patients lost 10% or more body weight.
+On average, patients lost 19.84 pounds over the course of the trial, and 14.3% of patients lost 10% or more body weight.
 The researchers concluded that Redotex is effective for the "short-term therapy of overweight and obesity."

 While this one trial found Redotex to be effective, and while we consider the drug likely to be effective based on its ingredients, more clinical trials are required to conclusively say so.

-Redotex Side Effects
+Does Redotex Cause Side Effects?

-Redotex may cause serious side effects, which is why it's banned in the U.S. There are clinical reports of patients becoming severely ill after a single dose of this product.
+There are clinical reports of patients becoming severely ill after a single serving.

-A medical case report found that just two pills of Redotex can cause life-threatening symptoms due to the high levels of thyroid hormone included.
-The study detailed a patient who had elevated heart rate and blood pressure after taking the Mexican diet pills, and had to be treated at a hospital.
+The case report linked above detailed a patient who experienced elevated heart rate and blood pressure after taking the Mexican diet pills, and had to be treated at a hospital.

 Another medical studypublished in the Journal of Emergency Medicine, shares case reports of two patients with clinical thyrotoxicosis (excess thyroid hormone) due to Redotex use.